kovidgoyal/calibre/manual/faq.rst

     you will see the path to the current calibre library.

     Now on the new computer, start calibre for the first time.
-It will run the Welcome Wizard asking you for the location of the calibre library.
+It will run the :guilabel:`Welcome wizard` asking you for the location of the calibre library.
 Point it to the previously copied folder.
-If the computer you are transferring to already has a calibre installation, then the Welcome wizard wont run.
+If the computer you are transferring to already has a calibre installation, then the :guilabel:`Welcome wizard` wont run.
 In that case, right-click the calibre icon in the toolbar and point it to the newly copied directory.
 You will now have two calibre libraries on your computer and you can switch between them by clicking the calibre icon on